OpusCapita/react-crudeditor/README.md

       ...
       return [{
         name: <string, operation ID>,
-        ?icon: <string, name of an icon to be displayed inside a button>,
+        ?icon: <string, name of an icon to be displayed inside a button, ex. "trash", "edit"; see full list at http://getbootstrap.com/components/#glyphicons >,

         // handler for a Custom Operation.
         ?handler: function() {